 5. State, do not Brag

-You do have to state your accomplishments, awards and diplomas, but you do not have to brag.
-Again, just mention everything without providing too many details about how much competition you had during a particular contest.
+You do have to state your accomplishments, awards, and diplomas, but you do not have to brag.
+Again, mention everything without providing too many details about how much competition you had during a particular contest.

 6. Match the Essay to the Requirements

 While it looks like your essay is over, here is one of the most important tips for writing a scholarship essay.
 It is not over.
 Do not think you only need proofreading now, as you do not.
-Give it a day, read the question again, then read the essay again and make sure each point is thoroughly addressed.
+Give it a day, reread the question, reread the essay, and ensure each point is thoroughly addressed.
 You might need to do this a couple of times.

 7. Start Early

-Start your scholarship essay in the last day and chances are you will fail like a pro.
-Sure, there is a small chance to succeed if you want to join the worst rated organization in the area.
-But generally speaking, it takes reading the instructions a few times to properly understand everything.
+Start your scholarship essay on the last day, and chances are you will fail like a pro.
+Sure, there is a small chance to succeed if you want to join the worst-rated organization in the area.
+But generally speaking, it takes reading the instructions a few times to understand everything properly.